-With more than 46,000 children who need foster care across the country, State Director NSW for Australian fostering agency Key Assets, Jamie Hodgson, claims that misconceptions could be contributing to the shortage of foster parents.
+With more than 46,000 children who need foster care across Australia, Director NSW for Australian children services provider Key Assets, Jamie Hodgson, says that misconceptions could be contributing to the shortage of foster carers.

-“Anyone who has a spare room, is patient, caring and understanding, and is willing to open their heart and home to provide a safe and nurturing environment for a child in need, is who we encourage to apply.”
+“Anyone who has a spare room, is patient, caring and understanding, and is willing to open their heart and home to provide a safe and nurturing environment for a child in need, is who we are encouraging to apply.”

 “Some people also aren’t aware of the support carers receive.
 At Key Assets, we provide carers with on-going training, 24/7 support, a dedicated social worker and an allowance.
 We also hold regular events and connect carers with other carers for extra support.”

-Dave*, 47, transferred to the Australian Navy from the UK military when he and his wife Melinda*, 44, moved to Australia four years ago, and have two adult daughters.
-They offer short term, emergency and respite care for kids over four.
-So far, they have cared for single children and brothers and sisters from 4 to 8 years, and young adults from 14 to 17.
-Durations have been from one night to 10 weeks.
+Marty* transferred to the Australian Navy from the UK military when he and his wife Mary* moved to Australia four years ago, with their two adult daughters.
+They offer short-term, emergency and respite care for kids over four.
+So far, they have cared for children, including siblings from aged 4 to 8, and young adults aged between 14 and 17.
+Durations have been from one night up to ten weeks.

-“The first time we were called was late on a work-day evening to look after two young brothers,” says Dave.
-“We said yes, but were apprehensive.
-Two hours later, two very shy, frightened and quite young brothers arrived.
-Two weeks later, two energetic, happy, friendly young lads left.
+“The first time we were called was late on a work-day evening to look after two young brothers,” Marty says.
+“We said yes but were apprehensive.
+Two hours later, two very shy, frightened and quite young boys arrived.
+Two weeks later, two energetic, happy, friendly, young lads left.
 And they left behind two very upset yet happy carers at the same time.”

-“You never get use to saying goodbye to them no matter how long you have them, how old they are, or the problems they may or may not have caused.
-There have been times when Melinda has not wanted to be there when someone has come to pick them up and move them on to somewhere new.
-Those times are draining and the house can feel empty again.”
+“You never get used to saying goodbye no matter how long you have them, how old they are, or the problems they may or may not have caused.
+There have been times when Mary has not wanted to be there when someone has come to pick them up and move them on to somewhere new.
+Those time are draining, and the house can feel empty again.”

 If you are thinking of becoming a foster carer, Jamie points to these considerations: “Accept that you might have to cope with difficult and sometimes stressful situations.
 Recognise that you cannot do it all and you need to rely on a strong support network.”

 The recruitment process itself can be a challenge because it’s quite comprehensive, he notes.
-Dave and Melinda had five home visits by the agency of two to three hours each, plus police checks.
+Marty and Mary had five home visits by the agency of two to three hours each, plus police checks.
 The process took about 6 months.
-“These visits were a fantastic source of information, and no subject or question was out of bounds,” says Dave.

 Jamie says that new carers often experience the excitement and concern of the unknown.
 “When will the child arrive?
 What will they need?
 And will I be able to do this?
 It’s a real mixture of emotions for everyone involved.
 Once the child arrives, the challenges are getting to know the child or young person, building relationship and developing an understanding of who they are, what their needs are.
 I find that most new carers are surprised by both the rewards and the challenges of fostering but no matter what challenges come, they want to continue on fostering.”